transloadit/uppy/website/src/api/architecture.md

   .run();
 ```

-5. Users will be able to rol out themes and style settings via plain CSS .
+5. Users will be able to roll out themes and style settings via plain CSS .

 6. Would be cool if you could use whatever drag & drop library you wanted (DropZone) with our wrapper.